A World Upside Down

 This reporting is late.
 And by our abridged rules, these results are also incomplete.
 As a courtesy to those who managed to play in March, we are pleased and proud to present the results of their play in March, 2020.

-The final month of the NDAL 60×90 Masters league Winter series featured a numbered course designed by Mike Hughson.
+The final month of the Winter Series NDAL 50×70 Fast & Fun is in the books.
+March featured a numbered course designed by Mike Hughson.

 A numbered course is scored Time, Plus Faults.